VesselGPT: Autoregressive Modeling of Vascular Geometry: Results

 \section{Results}

 We compare our method to leading vasculature generation approaches.
 Sinha et al.~\cite{sinha2024representing} uses diffusion over the space of INRs, focusing primarily on representation rather than the generation of novel structures.
 Feldman et al.~\cite{feldman2023vesselvae} employs a recursive approach to generate vessel sequences but faces limitations with deeper trees and simplifies radius parametrization to a single value per centerline point, loosing fine details.
 The results are presented in Tab.~\ref{tab:evaluation}.
 Both our model and the baselines were trained with two different datasets: the Aneurisk trees trimmed at height 15 and 20.
 For the MMD metric, while a low value indicates resemblance, an extremely small value may suggest memorization.
 Our model outperforms the method by~\cite{sinha2024representing} in both COV and 1-NNA.
 Although VesselVAE achieves a higher COV score, qualitative evaluation highlights its difficulties with deeper trees and its tendency to oversimplify vessel radii using circular cross-sections, preventing it from capturing fine details.
 While these metrics are commonly used in the literature, they fail to capture key characteristics of the data.
+Our approach offers distinct advantages despite metric limitations: it is more efficient in training time, scales to larger and deeper vascular trees, and enables the representation of more complex anatomical features by modeling non-circular cross-sections (allowing for aneurysm modelling), an aspect not reflected by standard metrics but vital for downstream applications.
 Furthermore, Fig. \ref{fig:results} provides example renders for all methods and training datasets, complementing the quantitative analysis.

 For the metric characterization analysis, we utilized state-of-the-art vascular metrics to assess the generated blood vessels.
 We computed histograms of total length, and tortuosity for both the real and generated vessel sets.
 To quantify the similarity between these distributions, we used cosine similarity.
 Given that all values are positive, cosine similarity ranges from 0 to 1.
 Our analysis yielded a total length similarity of 0.88 and a tortuosity similarity of 0.97 for trees of height 20, while for trees of height 15, these values were 0.87 and 0.96, respectively.
 These results indicate a strong agreement between the real and generated distributions, demonstrating the realism of our synthesized vessels.
 The slightly lower length similarity is due to some model-generated samples containing only a few tokens, this only occurs in less than 5\% of the generated samples.